-The Wabash College Chemistry Department believes in a challenging curriculum, which thoroughly investigates all areas of modern chemistry and in a significant hands-on laboratory experience in which students become progressively more independent as they proceed through the curriculum.
-We believe that such an education will prepare chemistry majors for a variety of career outcomes, including those in research, medicine, teaching, and industry.
+The Wabash College Chemistry Department believes in a challenging curriculum, which thoroughly investigates all areas of modern chemistry, and in a significant hands-on laboratory experience in which students become progressively more independent as they proceed through the curriculum.
+We believe that such an education prepares chemistry majors for a variety of career outcomes, including those in research, medicine, teaching, and industry.

-We seek to involve all Wabash students in the study of chemistry through non-majors courses‚ CHE-101 Survey of Chemistry, CHE-102 Topics in Chemistry, and CHE-106 Survey of Biochemistry.
+We seek to involve all Wabash students in the study of chemistry through non-majors courses such as CHE-101 Survey of Chemistry and CHE-106 Survey of Biochemistry.
 We attempt to teach all chemistry students about the relationship between chemistry and the world around them.

 The core goals of the Chemistry Major are:

 - Students will acquire a broad-based knowledge of general, organic, physical, analytical, inorganic, and biochemistry, and understand how these areas are interconnected.

 - Students will be able to connect theory with experimental work, including being able to design, execute, and analyze experiments, and to present their results effectively.
 Students will develop confidence and precision in their laboratory technique.

 - Students will have the ability to identify, comprehend, evaluate, and discuss primary chemical literature.